grvaggarwal/grvaggarwal.github.io/about.md

 ### What lies ahead?

 While you are here, feel free to read through the subsequent pages.
 I am interested in the problems of Mathematical Finance and these discussions are my attempts to learn.
-The page is open to criticism and contirbution.
+The page is open to criticism and contribution.

 ### Contact me